Link11 WAAP

 Generating a Certificate

-Selecting the + New button displays the Generate certificate dialog:
+Selecting the + New button displays the Upload Certificate dialog:

 Certificates can be added manually, or L11WAAP can parse a PFX file.